wallarm/product-documentation/docs/latest/updating-migrating/older-versions/nginx-modules.md

 On an old machine, depending on OS and NGINX version, the NGINX configuration files may be located in different directories and have different names.
 Most common are the following:

 * `/etc/nginx/conf.d/default.conf` with NGINX settings
-* `/etc/nginx/conf.d/wallarm.conf` with global filtering node settings

-    The file is used for settings applied to all domains.
-To apply different settings to different domain groups, the `default.conf` is usually used or new configuration file is created for each domain group (for example, `example.com.conf` and `test.com.conf`).
-Detailed information about NGINX configuration files is available in the [official NGINX documentation](https://nginx.org/en/docs/beginners_guide.html).

 * `/etc/nginx/conf.d/wallarm-status.conf` with Wallarm node monitoring settings.
 Detailed description is available within the [link][wallarm-status-instr]

 Also, the configuration of the postanalytics module (Tarantool database settings) is usually located here: